est31/minetest-mapper-cpp/README.rst

 geometrymode fixed:
     Generate a map of the requested geometry, even if part or all of it would be empty.

+    *NOTE*: If this flag is used, and no actual geometry is specified, this would result in a maximum-size map (65536 x 65536), which is currently not possible, and will fail, due to a bug in the drawing library.

 geometrymode shrink:
     Generate a map of at most the requested geometry.
 Shrink